Up to 20% OFF - Limited Time Learn More

 Maltese Health

 The beautiful Maltese dogs are one of the healthiest dog breeds around.
-Some conditions they can suffer from include luxating patella, progressive eyesight loss that usually occurs with old age, cataracts, dental conditions, and white dog shaker syndrome.
+Some conditions they can suffer from include allergies, dental issues, obesity, and ear infections.

 Maltese Lifespan